 I honestly felt sorry for the kids who did not get very much while the children on either side went home with enough for several kids!

-A few things the coordinator suggested:
+A few things suggested:

 - Try not to include McDonald’s, etc. Happy Meal toys.
 Some of these toys come with small parts, are associated with U.S. movies, etc. and are just not very special or even useful to the children.